Cupertino, California

-Named for a local creek by Spanish explorer Juan Bautista de Anza's cartographer bearing the name of Saint Joseph of Cupertino, Cupertino was officially incorporated in 1955, though it saw economic activity in the early 19th century.
+Named for a local creek, which Spanish explorer Juan Bautista de Anza's cartographer had named after Saint Joseph of Cupertino, Cupertino was officially incorporated in 1955, though it saw economic activity in the early 19th century.
 The area was originally an agricultural community producing prunes, apricots and cherries, with a winery joining the ranks by the 19th century.
 Cupertino grew immensely during the 1950s due to the suburban housing boom experienced after the Second World War, concurring with the earliest roots of Silicon Valley developing near Cupertino.
 By the 1960s, office parks were being built and technology companies were setting up shop in the city, most notably Apple and Hewlett-Packard.

 Cupertino remains a cornerstone of Silicon Valley.
-The economy is dominated by technology companies, including large ones like Apple, as well as medium-sized companies and startups.
+The economy is dominated by technology companies, including large ones like Apple Inc., as well as medium-sized companies and startups.

 Etymology

 Cupertino was named after Arroyo San José de Cupertino (now Stevens Creek).
 The creek had been named by Spanish explorer Juan Bautista de Anza's cartographer, who named it after Saint Joseph of Cupertino.
 The name Cupertino first became widely used when John T. Doyle, a San Francisco lawyer, and historian, named his winery on McClellan Road Cupertino.
 After the turn of the 20th century, Cupertino displaced the former name for the region, which was West Side.